Are you thinking of setting up a new charity? Or do you need advice on how your charity should be run? VAS can offer free advice and support.

 - The Russell-Cooke Voluntary Sector Legal Handbook

 This handbook is a single, comprehensive reference guide covering everything that the law and legislation requires of charities and not-for-profits.
-Copies are available for browsing at the VAS and SAASC buildings.
+Copies are available for browsing at our VAS building.